roshnisadalge07/Team-7-MIST-4610-Project-2/README.md

 We visualized this question through two line graphs combined through the Dashboard feature on Tableau; the top graph represented the Southeast region and the bottom graph represented the United States.
 The top five causes were natural causes, diseases of the heart, malignant neoplasms, COVID-19 as a multiple cause of death, and COVID-19 as an underlying cause of death.
 The states we included in the Southeast region were Alabama, Florida, Georgia, Mississippi, North Carolina, South Carolina, and Tennessee.

 This question is important because identifying evolving patterns in causes of death can help in strategizing future healthcare policies.
 Healthcare professionals can understand the most prevalent causes of death and work towards advancing healthcare to lower these numbers.
 The American Heart Association discusses some of the advances made in the year of 2023 to held reduce the risk of cardiovascular diseases.
 For example, healthcare professionals are working with a new drug would help prevent the presence of hypertension which could consequently lower the number of heart attacks.
 Advances such as these could explain why we are seeing a downward trend in mortality rates.
+Separating the data by region adds interest to the question as it allows us to identify any difference between different parts of the United States.

 ## Manipulations
 For our second question, we decided to only focus on the top five causes of mortality and filtered out the other nine causes.
 The mortality rates for the excluded nine causes were incredibly similar, and we found that this made our graphs look messy and hard to read.
 By only showing the top five causes we could understand the graph better and make better conclusions based off the results.